 Why weren't we notified earlier, such as when the incident happened or before the Administrative Hearing?

 As permitted by the Family Educational Rights & Privacy Act of 1974, when a final outcome of responsible is reached in cases regarding serious and/or multiple alcohol violations or any drug violation, parents are generally notified with a letter from the Office of the Assistant Dean of Students.
-It would include the violations your son or daughter was responsible for violating, a copy of the Conduct Contract your son or daughter signed, and information about the available resources and services on campus that can provide support for your student.
-If you have questions after talking with your son or daughter please feel free to contact the Assistant Dean of Students at 619-260-4590.
+It would include the violations your student was responsible for violating, a copy of the Conduct Contract your student signed, and information about the available resources and services on campus that can provide support for your student.
+If you have questions after talking with your student please feel free to contact the Assistant Dean of Students at 619-260-4590.

 Occasionally parents may be contacted before a case is resolved when it is believed the student may be a danger to him or herself or others.
 In these rare circumstances, the combined efforts of you, the Office of the Assistant Dean of Students staff and other University officials will benefit your son or daughter in addressing the situation.

-Can we attend the hearing for our son or daughter?
+Can we attend the hearing for our student?

 All hearings are closed proceedings so you will not be allowed into the hearing.
 However, if you wish to come to campus to offer moral support, you may certainly do so.